-The Certificates issued in adherence with this CP can be used to authenticate the identity of OP Financial Group services and servers, verify data origin and integrity and secure network traffic.
-OP Services CA can also issue Certificates for signing OCSP replies.
+The Certificates issued in adherence with this CP can be used to verify data origin and integrity in interaction between the WS-channel and its End-entities.
+OP WS CA can issue Certificates also for signing OCSP responses.

 Using the Certificates for other purposes is prohibited.